Financial Aid & Scholarship Services

 - Qualitative Progress: Undergraduate students must maintain a cumulative GPA of at least 2.0 (a C- average).

-- Completion Rate: Students must complete a minimum of 70 percent of all coursework (registered credit hours) attempted at NMSU.
+- Completion Rate: Students must complete a minimum of 70 percent of all coursework (registered credit hours) attempted within the NMSU system.
 Any course with a grade of withdraw (W), incomplete (I), repeats (RR), failure (F), audit (AU), or no credit (NC) is not considered completed coursework.
 Repeated courses are included in the calculation.

 - Maximum Time Frame: Undergraduate students must complete their program within 150 percent of the published length required by the program.
 Students who have reached the maximum allowable time will be suspended from receiving financial aid.
 Limited developmental/remedial hours are excluded from this calculation.
 Total attempted hours including repeated courses and transfer coursework are included in the student’s maximum time frame calculation.

-Financial Aid Warning: “Warning” is a status assigned to a student who fails to make satisfactory academic progress at a school that evaluates satisfactory academic progress at the end of each payment period and/or term, and chooses to allow students who fail its progress standards to continue to receive aid.
-If the student has not returned to satisfactory standing after this additional semester, he or she will be suspended from further financial assistance until the satisfactory progress standards are met.
+Financial Aid Warning: “Warning” is a status assigned to a student the first semester they fail to meet the standard of satisfactory academic progress measured as Qualitative Progress and Completion Rate.
+If the student has not returned to satisfactory standing after this warning semester, he or she will be suspended from further financial assistance until satisfactory progress standards are met.

-Financial Aid Suspension: Students are suspended from receiving financial aid if they do not meet satisfactory academic progress standards.
+Financial Aid Suspension: Students are suspended from receiving financial aid if they do not meet satisfactory academic progress standards for financial aid purposes.
 Students on financial aid suspension will not receive any form of federal or state financial aid (grants, loans, work-study).
 Financial aid eligibility is reinstated when all standards of satisfactory progress are met.

-The Appeals Process: Students suspended from financial aid may appeal the suspension if there are mitigating circumstances affecting their progress.
-Students who would like to appeal the suspension must submit an appeal form, available at: http://nmsua.edu/student-services/financial-aid/.
-They must also submit all required documentation to University Financial Aid and Scholarship Services.
-A committee will review the appeal and may grant reinstatement of financial aid based on mitigating circumstances that directly contributed to deficient academic performance.
-Appeals are evaluated on a term-by-term basis.
-All appeals, including relevant documentation, must be submitted by the semester deadline based on the current semester of enrollment.
-A student may appeal the termination of eligibility only twice during his or her career at New Mexico State University.
+The Appeals Process: Students suspended from financial aid may appeal the suspension if there are extenuating circumstances affecting their progress.
+Students who would like to appeal the suspension must submit an appeal form which can be obtained at the NMSU-A Financial Aid Office.
+They must also submit all required documentation to The Office of Financial Aid and Scholarship Services.
+A committee will review the appeal and may grant reinstatement of financial aid based on the extenuating circumstances that directly contributed to the deficient academic performance.
+To receive timely decisions from the committee, students are encouraged to submit appeals and supporting documentation by the priority date found at https://fa.nmsu.edu/satisfactory-academic-progress/.